wthallys/appTodo/README.md

 # appTodo
-A simple ToDo app, made in react-native and expo.
+A simple ToDo app, built using react-native and expo.